Colleges by Location

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial support can be a great deal for many students.
-If you wish to find out more about need-based and non-need-based aid at The King's College, here are some recent data you should consider.
+Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for most students.
+Check out some recent data to get informed about need-based and non-need-based monetary aid students could get at The King's College.

 Need-based

-There were 248 students who attained need-based financial aid of any kind.
+There were 248 students who acquired need-based financial aid of any kind.
 Need-based college-administered scholarship and grant aid at The King's College is available to international students.
-The overall number of students (including freshmen) who were determined to have financial need amounted to 250.
-The amount of federal need-based scholarships/grants awarded to the students at this institution totaled $469,490, and state $44,843.
+The total number of students (including freshmen) who were determined to have financial need was 250.
+The amount of federal need-based scholarships/grants awarded to the students at this institution summed up to $469,490, and state $44,843.
 The students of The King's College received the -institutional need-based aid in the amount of $6,230,008, and external in the amount of $252,035.

 $21,374